hubotio/hubot/docs/scripting.md

 ## Persistence

-Hubot has an in-memory key-value store exposed as `robot.brain` that can be used to store and retrieve data by scripts.
+Hubot has two persistence methods available that can be used to store and retrieve data by scripts: an in-memory key-value store exposed as `robot.brain`, and an optional persistent database-backed key-value store expsoed as `robot.datastore`

+### Brain

 ```coffeescript
 robot.respond /have a soda/i, (res) ->